Schmidt Trail

-One of the most traveled hiking trails in Madrid, even by those who don’t know it.
-It is located in Puerto Navacerrada, where every good Madrid Sunday hiker has gone to spend the morning sometime, even more so if it has snowed.
+One of the most popular hiking trails in Madrid, even for those who are unfamiliar with it.
+It is located in Puerto Navacerrada, where every good Madrid Sunday tourist has gone to spend the morning at some point, especially if it has snowed.
 It takes its name from the Austrian hiker who marked the route in 1926.

-This classic route of the Guadarrama mountain range starts at the ski slope of the Escaparate, goes towards the Puerto de la Fuenfría, crosses the forest of the shady area of the Siete Picos and from there you have to descend along the Roman road to Fuenfría de Cercedilla.
-It is a march of medium difficulty, very accessible and can be reached by train from Atocha on the C8 line of Madrid Cercanías.
+This classic trail in the Guadarrama mountains begins at the Escaparate ski slope, heads towards Puerto de la Fuenfría, crosses the forest on the shady side of the Siete Picos and from there you have to descend along the Roman road to Fuenfría de Cercedilla.
+It is a medium-difficulty hike, very accessible, and can be reached by train from Atocha on the C8 line of the Madrid Cercanías commuter train service.

 🚶♀️ Distance: 16 km

-This hike is worthwhile for several reasons, in addition to getting out into the countryside to clear our heads.
-Patones de Arriba is one of the most beautiful villages in the mountains of Madrid and the climb to the Cancho de la Cabeza has a panoramic view of the reservoir of El Atazar that is worth the effort involved in the unevenness of the route.
+This route is worthwhile for several reasons, in addition to getting out into the countryside to clear your head.
+Patones de Arriba is one of the most beautiful villages in the Madrid mountains, and the climb to Cancho de la Cabeza offers a panoramic view of the El Atazar reservoir that is well worth the effort of the route’s incline.

 🚶♀️ Distance: 12.5 km

-The Lozoya River canyons are possibly one of the most beautiful and less traveled hiking trails in Madrid.
-It is an easy hike, but with quite a bit of elevation in some sections.
-The trail begins at the remains of the Pontón de la Oliva Dam, the oldest in the Community and already in disuse.
+The Lozoya River canyons are possibly one of the most beautiful and least traveled hiking trails in Madrid.
+It is an easy hike, but quite high in some sections.
+The trail begins at the remains of the Pontón de la Oliva Dam, the oldest in the region and now in disuse.

-In this area you can also practice climbing thanks to the cliffs of the Lozoya River.
-As the name indicates, the route follows the course of the river, although sometimes we also come across the Jarama.
-Between both rivers there is a small interesting detour to visit the Roman site of Dehesa de la Oliva, a plus for those who are interested in history.
+This area is also ideal for rock climbing thanks to the cliffs of the Lozoya River.
+As the name suggests, the route follows the course of the river, although at times we also come across the Jarama River.
+Between the two rivers there is an interesting detour to visit the Roman site of Dehesa de la Oliva, a bonus for those interested in history.

 🚶♀️ Distance: 8 km

-The Campillo Lagoon is located in the so-called Parque del Sureste, 20 kilometers from the center of Madrid, in the town of Rivas Vaciamadrid.
-It is an easy and perfect excursion for children.
-It has an artificial lagoon that was created by the filtrations of the extraction of gypsum.
-It is located in a wetland in the surroundings of the Manzanares River and flows into the Jarama.
-Although it became a crop field, it is now a protected area for its floral diversity and high importance for the native fauna.
+The Campillo Lagoon is located in the Parque del Sureste, 20 kilometers from the center of Madrid, in the town of Rivas Vaciamadrid.
+It is an easy excursion and perfect for children.
+It has an artificial lagoon that was created by seepage from gypsum extraction.
+It is located in a wetland area near the Manzanares River and flows into the Jarama River.
+Although it was once farmland, it is now a protected area due to its floral diversity and its importance for native wildlife.

 🚶♀️ Distance: 4.5 km

-The route of Las Cárcavas also starts at the dam of Pontón de la Oliva, it is right on the border between the Community of Madrid and Guadalajara.
-It has two routes: a short one, about two hours, with a large initial slope, but more direct to the Cárcavas, and another longer and circular, designed to spend the day.
-This protected landscape, which can also be found in the Barrancas de Burujón, is formed by the upward erosion of water on land with little vegetation.
+The Cárcavas route also begins at the Pontón de la Oliva dam, right on the border between the Community of Madrid and Guadalajara.
+It has two routes: a short one, about two hours long, with a steep initial climb, but more direct to the Cárcavas, and a longer, circular one, designed for a day trip.
+This protected landscape, which can also be found in the Barrancas de Burujón, is formed by the upward erosion of water in areas with little vegetation cover.

 🚶♀️ Distance: 12 km

-The trail starts at the Puerto de Canencia, hence its name, and is located in the Sierra Norte de Madrid.
-The whole route is very well signposted, perfect for spending the day and with an area to eat.
-One of its great attractions is the varied vegetation, the king of this forest is the birch, which is more common in central and northern Europe.
-There is also holly (very popular at Christmas) and yew, which due to its uniqueness and scarcity is specially protected.
+The trail starts at Puerto de Canencia, hence its name, and is located in the Sierra Norte de Madrid.
+The entire route is very well signposted, perfect for spending the day, and there is an area for eating.
+One of its great attractions is the varied vegetation ; the king of this forest is the birch, which is more common in central and northern Europe.
+There is also holly (very popular at Christmas) and yew, which is specially protected due to its uniqueness and scarcity.

 🚶♀️ Distance: 6 km

-7. Route to the Herrería forest (the chair of Felipe II).
+Route to the Herrería forest (Felipe II’s chair)

-The Herrería forest is a very simple route, with a lot of history and tradition.
-After a steep climb you reach the chair, carved into the granite, from which supposedly King Philip II watched over the works of El Escorial.
-The reality is that it is a Vetón altar modified in the last centuries.
-There is still something religious about the road, in which every second Sunday of September there is a procession of the Virgin pulled by oxen to the Ermita de la Virgen de Gracia (Chapel of the Virgin of Grace).
+The Herrería forest is a very easy route, steeped in history and tradition.
+After a steep climb, you reach the chair, carved into the granite, from which King Philip II supposedly supervised the construction of El Escorial.
+In reality, it is a Vetton altar that has been modified over the centuries.
+The trail still has a religious aspect, with a procession of the Virgin Mary pulled by oxen to the Ermita de la Virgen de Gracia chapel every second Sunday in September.

 🚶♀️ Distance: 4.5 km